 As an example, it lists the donations by Team Mikaere and family at £48,467 for the 2019 period.
 Joseph’s Goal raised a total of £195,434 that year.

 It also lists payments Joseph’s Goal made.
 In the 2019 financial year Joseph’s Goal donated £180,000 to Prof. Nick Greene.
-They spent £19.5k on overheads (such as the conference, fundraising events, insurance etc) and it’s all pretty clearly laid out and in line with their vision.
+They spent £19.5k on overheads (such fundraising events, insurance etc) and it’s all pretty clearly laid out and in line with their vision.
 Some of their funding went to paying for the Kendrick family to go to the Boston conference, which makes me slightly uncomfortable, but you can see why they do that.

 The best bit is that all that information is publicly available, to anyone with an internet connection.

 There’s also a lot of what happens behind the scenes.
 Every month, Alan, the chairman of Joseph’s Goal sends us a ‘Team Mikaere’ contribution spreadsheet that tracks every single donated penny raised by us.
-It’s an impressive (and intimidating) bit of accounting.
+It’s an intimidating bit of accounting.

 The other factor is the responsiveness of the team.
-Alan, the JG Chairman always responds so promptly to our emails and questions, and so does Emma.
+Alan, the JG Chairman generally responds to our emails and questions.

-- They’re transparent about everything.
+- is transparent about most things.
 Their accounts, their board, their vision and their decision making.